douglasgreen/duolingo/esperanto/vocab.md

 - the car - la aŭto
 - the carrot - la karoto
 - the cat - la kato
+- the cellphone; the mobile phone - la poŝtelefono
 - the cheese - la fromaĝo
 - the chicken (bird) - la koko; la kokino
 - the chicken (meat) - la kokaĵo